GalacticKittenSS/Leaderboards/README.rst

 1. Head to https://discord.com/api/oauth2/authorize?client_id=862608581119180811&permissions=75840&scope=bot

-2. Select Sever you wish to add it to
+2. Select Sever you wish to add it to.

-3. Enter ODYyNjA4NTgxMTE5MTgwODEx.YOa02A.F9pCkFGJduteIIeQnG5ph3r9jQcinto the bot token

 Setup
 -----------